-There is a view, to which I subscribe, that a lot of innovation and creativity comes from the combination of worldly wisdom, perspective, accumulating existing ideas, failures from multiple disciplines, amongst other things.
+There is a view, to which we subscribe that a lot of innovation and creativity comes from the combination of worldly wisdom, perspective, accumulating existing ideas, failures from multiple disciplines, amongst other things.
 These ideas — sometimes consciously and sometimes unconsciously tossed around in our head — combine into something new.
-This is part of the reason that creativity and innovation is hard.
-You can't just pick up a single book or thread of knowledge and have it deliver results.
+This is part of the reason that creativity and innovation are hard.
+You can’t just pick up a single book or thread of knowledge and have it deliver results.

 This beautiful Steve Jobs quote sums it up nicely.